Touken Ranbu: Film

 A live-action film adaptation was released on January 18, 2019.
 The cast from Stage: Touken Ranbu reprised their roles.
 The film was distributed by Toho and Universal Pictures, directed by Saiji Yakumo, and written by Yasuko Kobayashi.

 Spin-off games

 In August 2021, Koei Tecmo announced they were developing Touken Ranbu Warriors, a hack and slash game based on their Warriors franchise.
 The game was developed by Omega Force and Ruby Party, with DMM Games and Nitroplus distributing.
 The game was released for the Nintendo Switch and Microsoft Windows on February 17, 2022, in Japan.
 It was later released on May 24, 2022, in North America and Europe.

+In January 2025, the Touken Ranbu franchise announced a spin-off mobile Match-3 role-playing game titled Touken Ranbu Pazugiri.
+The game is developed by DMM Games, in collaboration with NHN PlayArt.
+It is set to release in Autumn 2026 on PC and mobile devices.

+In September 2026, Nintendo Direct announced a crossover title for Touken Ranbu with the Fitness Boxing series titled Fitness Boxing: Touken Ranbu – Shutsujin!
+Exercise Honmaru.
+It is set to release in January 15, 2027 on the Nintendo Switch and the Nintendo Switch 2.